 Acne vulgaris is the most common cutaneous condition in the United States.
-It is a disorder that affects primarily teenagers and young adults, but can sometimes persist beyond young adulthood.
+It is a disorder that affects primarily teenagers and young adults, but it can sometimes persist beyond young adulthood.
 In adolescence, sebaceous glands increase sebum release after puberty.
-Small cysts called comedones form in hair follicles due to blockage of the pore due to retention of sebum and keratinous material.
-Bacterial activity, most often due to Propionibacterium acnes, within the comedones releases free fatty acids from sebum, causing inflammation within the cyst.
+Small cysts called comedones form in hair follicles due to blockage of the pore from accumulated sebum and keratinous material.
+Bacteria, most often Propionibacterium acnes, releases free fatty acids from sebum within the comedones, which causes inflammation to form a cyst.
 This results in rupture of the cyst wall and subsequent inflammatory reaction due to extrusion of oily and keratinous debris from the cyst.

+Classification of the severity of acne is not standardized in the published medical literature.
+One method of classification is to evaluate the number and type of lesions.
 There are three categories of the severity of acne and includes either acne occurring on the face or the trunk of the body.
 These categories are graded as mild, moderate, or severe depending on the presence and number of lesions, which consist of comedones, papules, pustules, and/or cysts.
 Mild acne is defined by the presence of fewer than 20 comedones, fewer than 15 inflamed papules, or fewer than 30 lesions consisting of the combination comedones and papules.
 Moderate acne is defined by the presence of 15-50 papules and pustules in addition to comedones and rare cysts, and the total number of lesions on the face can range from 30-125.
-Severe acne is defined by the presence of mostly inflamed nodules and cysts, and includes more than 125 lesions consisting of comedones, papules, and pustules.
+Severe acne is defined by the presence of mostly inflamed nodules and cysts and includes more than 125 lesions consisting of comedones, papules.